It’s everyone’s favorite time of year: tax season!

 1. Take a Hard Look at Your 1099s

-“Depending on your income level and access to retirement plans your contribution may be tax-deductible or in the case of a Roth IRA, be tax-free in retirement if you follow the rules,” said Patricia Stallworth, CFP, CEO PS Worth and the author of the upcoming book, “Women v.
-Money: How to Take Charge and Win.”
+“Depending on your income level and access to retirement plans your contribution may be tax-deductible or in the case of a Roth IRA, be tax-free in retirement if you follow the rules,” said Patricia Stallworth, CFP and CEO of PS Worth.
 “In either case, you win because it increases your retirement nest egg.”

 The contribution doesn’t have to be for your own child to earn you a deduction.
 In Virginia, for example, Virginia529 account owners who are also Virginia taxpayers can deduct up to $4,000 per account per year, regardless of who the beneficiary is.

-For tax year 2021, the annual limit on HSA contributions is $3,600 for a self-only insurance plan and $7,200 for a family plan.
+For tax year 2022, the annual limit on HSA contributions is $3,650 for a self-only insurance plan and $7,300 for a family plan.
 You can make an additional, $1,000 catch-up contribution if you’re age 55 or older at the end of your tax year.

-“Rushing your filing or failing to ask questions can result in an incorrect tax return,” said CFP Lauren Anastasio, formerly of SoFi.
+“Rushing your filing or failing to ask questions can result in an incorrect tax return,” said Lauren Anastasio, Senior CFP at Vanguard.
 “When this happens it’s very possible you will need to file an amended return, which is both costly and time-consuming.
 It may be worth hiring professional help to file your return even if you’re used to doing it yourself — it will be cheaper to pay someone to help you do it correctly the first time then file an incomplete or incorrect return and go through the process of amending it.”

-TCE helps individuals age 60 or older during the normal filing period, which is Jan.
+TCE helps individuals aged 60 or older during the normal filing period, which is Jan.
 1 to April 15.